Passport to Paradise

 Passport to Paradise is a 1932 American pre-Code drama film directed by George B. Seitz and starring Jack Mulhall, Blanche Mehaffey and Eddie Phillips.
 It was produced as a second feature for release by the independent company Mayfair Pictures.
 The film is now considered to be lost.

-Synopsis
+Plot

 As part of the terms's of his grandfather's will, Bob has to travel round the world with no money in order to claim his inheritance.
 He smuggles himself aboard a cruise ship where he is befriended by Elsa who he later discovers is an exiled princess.